![]() |

 TARANGIRE NATIONAL PARK

-Wildlife viewing in Tarangire
+Wildlife Viewing in Tarangire

 During the dry season, which is from June to October, a mini wildlife migration take place in Tarangire, which sees about 250,000 animals enter the park.
 Large herds of migratory elephants, wildebeest, zebras, and buffalo congregate in the banks of the Tarangire River.
 Resident animals include giraffe, water buck, impala, eland, gazelle, vervet monkey, mongoose, baboon, lion, leopard, and cheetah.
 The park is haven to bird watchers being it home to more than 500 species of birds.
 Aside from picturesque baobab trees scattered in the park, termite mounds also dot the landscape.